 How old do you have to be to work for employers like McDonalds, Subway, Starbucks, Forever 21, or Dollar Tree part time after school or during the summer?
 Where can you work at 13, 14, or 15 years old.
-Finding jobs for teens can be hard.
+Finding jobs for teens in 2014 can be hard.
 How do you figure out what places hire teens your age?

 Well that is why this website was created.
 We are here to answer the question "What is the minimum age required to work...", and what position you will most likely hold if you were hired.
 And if you have ever held a job where you received a paycheck we encourage you to tell us about it.

 Set by the United States Department of Labor, the Fair Labor Standards Act, or FLSA, sets the wages, hours , and the safety requirements for minors under the age of 18.
 So, for the most part, Fourteen years old is the minimum age required to work in the United States.

 To apply for a job, you can either walk in and fill out a paper application, or you can apply online.
 Many retail stores are hiring on an ongoing basis, so it pays to submit your application to as many places as possible.
 But only request work from places that you would actually be willing to work.

 The summer will be here before you know it.
 Now is the time to apply at every store you could think of that you personally shop at, or know someone who does.
 This includes Chuck E Cheese, Papa Johns, Sears, Macys, JCPenney, Walmart, Sweetbay, Old Navy, Starbucks, Dollar Tree, H & M, Six Flags, and just about every establishment you could think of in your local mall.
 So get to filling out those applications now!